 You may be streaming an event at an unfamiliar venue, or where you are a guest.
 This article will go over strategies for how to ask for the best possible internet connection set up.

-- If you have Mevo Boost, and the venue can provide wired internet, ask for a dedicated wire connection over Ethernet.
+- If you have a Mevo Boost(Plus) or Mevo PoE(Start), and the venue can provide wired internet, ask for a dedicated wire connection over Ethernet.
 Specify that you need the connection where the camera will be located.

 - If you have to use Wi-Fi, make sure it is dedicated only to you and won’t be shared with the venue attendees.
 Make sure you test before the event as much as possible.

 Captive portals are not supported by Mevo.
 A captive portal is typical at locations like hotels, where you need to pay for network access through a web browser like Safari or Chrome.
 There is no way to log in to one of these types of networks yet, using Mevo.
 In this scenario, we recommend using an unlimited 4G-LTE data connection.